wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 Page,

 CHAP.
-XXXII — Capture of Maiden and Detroit — the army of Gen. Proctor retreat towards the Moravian towns — Gen. Harrison pur- sues them.
+XXXII--Capture of Maiden and Detroit--the
+army of Gen. Proctor retreat towards the Moravian towns--Gen. Harrison pur- sues them.
 167

 CHAP.
-XXXIII— Battle of the Thames— Gen. Har- rison captures the British army under
+XXXIII--Battle of the Thames--Gen. Har-
+rison captures the British army under
-Gen. Proctor — illumination on account of it — news of it received in England.
+Gen. Proctor--illumination on account of it--news of it received in England.
 1 72

 CHAP.
-XXXIV— War with the Creek Nation of In- dians — massacre at Fort Mimms
+XXXIV--War with the Creek Nation of In- dians--massacre at Fort Mimms

 Georgia and Tennessee militia, under
 Gen. Jackson, retaliate.
 179

 CHAP.
-XXXV— Continuation of the Creek War-
+XXXV--Continuation of the Creek War-
-Gen Jackson's grand victory over them — they sue for peace — a treaty is Concluded with them.
+Gen Jackson's grand victory over them--they sue for peace--a treaty is Concluded with them.
 183

 CHAP.
-XXX VI— Plan of attack on Montreal defeated.
+XXX VI--Plan of attack on Montreal defeated.
 1 9@

 CHAP.
-XXXVII— Newark burnt— Fort George eva- cuated — JSiagara frontier laid waste —
-Buffalo burnt.
+XXXVII--Newark burnt--Fort George eva-
+cuated--JSiagara frontier laid waste--Buffalo burnt.
 195

 CHAP.
-XXXVIII— Cruise of the U.S. frigate Essex,
+XXXVIII--Cruise of the U.S. frigate Essex,
-D. Porter commander — her defence and capture, at Valparaiso.
+D. Porter commander--her defence and capture, at Valparaiso.
 W3

 CHAP.
-XXXIX— Capture of the U. S.- sloop of war Frolic, by the British frigate Orpheus — capture of the British sl>op of war L'E- pervier, by the Peacock, Cap.
-Warring- ton — capture of the Reindeer, by the
+XXXIX--Capture of the U. S.- sloop of war Frolic, by the British frigate Orpheus--capture of the British sl>op of war L'E- pervier, by the Peacock, Cap.
+Warring- ton--capture of the Reindeer, by the